jariperttunen/lukeghg/GHG_SCENARIO.md

 - --end: The end year of the scenario inventory
 - --GWP: Global warming potential for CH4 and N2O, possible values AR4 (GHG inventory) or AR5 (default)
 - --noformulas: Add up values in summary sheets.
 Default: Not present, generate excel formulas

+For the sample command line set your working directory to [lukeghg](lukeghg) package so that you can find ScenarioTemplate and  300_500_mapping files as denoted in the command line options.
+Then, assuming the scenario result files are under *hiisi* directory type:

+	(lukeghg) prompt% ghg-scenario.py --files 'hiisi/wem/crf/LU*.csv' --scen lukeghg/ScenarioTemplate/ScenarioTemplate.xlsx \
+	                  -m lukeghg/300_500_mappings_1.1.csv -o Hiisi_1990_2050.xlsx --start 1990 --end 2050

+The scenario results will appear in Hiisi_1990_2050.xlsx.